eclipse-ee4j/glassfish/docs/website/src/main/resources/README.md

 The key feature for this release is making SSH nodes work on the Windows operating system, and while at it improve the way they work on Linux.
 The team mainly focused on this work, and a lot of effort went into it.
 We're really happy to have achieved the goal to have it fully working.
 Next to that some important fixes were done for logging and specifically a regression for the security principal was fixed.

-Download links are available from the [GlassFish Download page](download.md).

 ## February 3, 2025 -- Eclipse GlassFish 7.0.22 Available

 The first release of 2025 is here; GlassFish 7.0.22!

 A smaller release while the OmniFish team is working on perfecting SSH in a separate feature branch.
 Still, a few important dependencies have been updated; notably Concurrō (Concurrency), EclipseLink (Persistence) and Jersey (REST).
 Furthermore, GlassFish has received a few security improvements: the admin flow login was improved by Alexander Pinčuk, and the OmniFish team improved the command logger, which now hides passwords in logged messages.

-Download links are available from the [GlassFish Download page](download.md).

 ## January 3, 2024 -- Eclipse GlassFish 7.0.21 Available